tomdyson/wagtail-netlify/README.md

 url(r'^netlify/', netlify_views.success_hook, name='netlify'),
 ```

-In Netlify's admin interface for your app, add http://yourdomain/netlify/success as a URL to notify for the outgoing webhook on 'Deploy succeeded' events (in Settings / Build & deploy / Deploy notifications).
+3. In Netlify's admin interface for your app, add http://yourdomain/netlify/success as a URL to notify for the outgoing webhook on *Deploy succeeded* events (in Settings / Build & deploy / Deploy notifications).

+The view will be available under `Settings / Deployments` in your site's admin.

 ## Development